 Precautions

 Joint replacements are performed successfully on an older-than-average group of patients.
 People with diseases that interfere with blood clotting are not good candidates for joint replacement.
-Joint replacement surgery should not be done on patients with infection, or any heart, kidney or lung problems that would make it risky to undergo general anesthesia.
+Joint replacement surgery should not be done on patients with infection, or any heart, kidney or lung problems as that would make it risky to undergo general anesthesia.

 Description

 Joint replacements are performed under general or regional anesthesia in a hospital by an orthopedic surgeon.
 Some medical centers specialize in joint replacement, and these centers generally have a higher success rate than less specialized facilities.
-The specific techniques of joint replacement vary depending on the joint involved
+The specific techniques of joint replacement vary depending on the joint involved.